WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/Contributing.md

       1. Commit your changes locally in Xcode (see [Apple's Guide](https://developer.apple.com/documentation/xcode/tracking-code-changes-in-a-source-control-repository))
       1. [Fork the WWDCNotes repo](https://github.com/WWDCNotes/WWDCNotes/fork) on GitHub
-      1. Add your fork as another remote in Xcode (see image →)
+      1. Add your fork as another remote in Xcode (see image →/↓)
       1. Push your local changes to the fork
       1. Open your forks' GitHub page, navigate to "Pull Requests" and press "New pull request"
       1. Make sure the correct branch is selected in your repo, then press "Create pull request"
       1. Adjust the title to either "Create note '\<Session Title\>'" or "Update note '\<Session Title\>'" and press "Create" 🎉

       Now one of the WWDC Notes maintainers will review your note, leave feedback if needed, or directly merge it.
-Thanks!
+Thank you for your help!
    }

    @Column(size: 1) {